-MPH517 Diversity and Difference in Health Promotion has become a core unit of the course.
-Students who are completing the old version of the course will follow the old structure (5 core and 3 elective units).
+MPH517 Diversity and Difference in Health Promotion has become a core subject of the degree.
+Students who are completing the old version of the degree will follow the old structure (5 core and 3 elective subjects).

 - MPH402 Concepts in Health Promotion Planning